The ketogenic diet is one of the most popular diet today, all thanks to its effectiveness in carving off the excess fat.

 The liver also can’t produce ketones as quickly since ketones are a by-product of breaking down triglyceride into fatty acids.

-Ketogenic diets are dehydrating by nature.
-You’ll need to drink more water than a standard low-calorie diet.
+The ketogenic diet is dehydrating in nature.
+You’ll need to drink more water than a standard low-calorie diet (19).

 A good rule-of-thumb is to drink one half of your current body weight in ounces.
 For example, if you weigh 180 pounds, drink at least 90 ounces of water per day.